La Roue: Reception

 The film has an 80% score on Rotten Tomatoes, with 5 collected ratings.

 Preservation status

 The original version encompassed 32 reels, which ran for either seven and a half or nine hours (sources disagree).
 In 1924, Gance edited it down to two and a half hours for general distribution.
 A modern reconstruction from five different versions, available on DVD, is nearly four and a half hours long.
 An almost seven hours long restored version was shown at the 2019 Lumière Film Festival.
+Janus Films released the restoration in the United States at the 2023 New York Film Festival.